-SOC 250 Group Leadership and Process (3)
+SOC 250 Group Leadership and Process (3) 3 hours lecture

 An introduction to the dynamics of group interaction, with emphasis upon the individual's firsthand experience as the group studies itself under supervision.
 Problems of communication, effective emotional responses, and personal growth will be highlighted.
 The emphasis will be upon group process as a means of changing behavior.